 Phone: (806) 834-4699

 Office: HS 103A

-Dr. Gaines has received prestigious research awards from a number of organizations including ASID, IIDA, IDEC and EDRA.
-Her collaborative endeavors in designing inclusive environments emphasize the multi-disciplinary approach between design, healthcare, and education.
-She is lead author of the award-winning book, Designing for Autism Spectrum Disorders with Routledge Publishing.
-Her research projects have received external grant funding and have been presented and published in numerous scholarly journals.
-Many of her projects have investigated the impact of learning environments in the United States, United Kingdom and Malawi, Africa.
-A current research project combines neuroscience and augmented reality visualization using fMRI technology to compare the behavioral and neural responses for neurodiverse populations.
-She has also teamed up with researchers in apparel design and manufacturing to develop functional clothing for children with sensory integrative dysfunction.
+Published in numerous academic journals, Gaines' research investigates the impact of learning environments for people of all abilities in the United States, United Kingdom and Malawi, Africa.
+A current project combines neuroscience and augmented reality visualization using fMRI technology to compare the behavioral and neural responses for individuals with Autism Spectrum Disorders.
+She has also teamed up with researchers in apparel design and manufacturing to develop functional clothing for children with sensory integrative differences.
+Most recently, she was awarded the Chancellor's Council Distinguished Research Award and the President's Emerging Engaged Scholarship Award.

 Areas of Expertise